aavzz/sms-pass/README.md

 # sms-pass
-Generates password and sends it via SMS
+A web-application that generates password and sends it via SMS.
+Is used with mikrotik hardware for WiFi hotspot environments.